tlinkowski/UniJ/README.md

 2.  some new [`Collector`](https://docs.oracle.com/javase/10/docs/api/java/util/stream/Collectors.html) providers
     (equivalent to those introduced in JDK 9+)

-UniJ is similar to [SLF4J](https://www.slf4j.org/) (Simple Logging Facade for Java) in that it provides an API that can be implemented in many different ways and then be injected at runtime as a [Java service](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html).
+UniJ provides a facade for above-mentioned methods in a similar way that [SLF4J](https://www.slf4j.org/) (Simple Logging Facade for Java) provides a facade for logging.
+In both cases, there is an API that can be implemented in many different ways and then be injected at runtime as a [Java service](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html).